IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Shadeflame Staff having a crafting recipe

+-Acid Scepter reciving bonuses from the Novus Set

 -Rust Burn boosting acid burn on organic enemies

+-Prismic Banshee despawning during the night

 -Kou Sash not listing that it makes Ninja Bombs ignore enemy immunities